Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 - Supplementation: Monolaurin is available in supplement form.

-Melatonin - Melatonin and its metabolites have been shown to have immunomodulatory and antioxidant properties by scavenging free radicals and by upregulating antioxidant pathways.
-(Source) Studies are primarily experimental animal and in vitro, however research suggests potential for human viral-induced conditions.
+Melatonin - Melatonin and its metabolites have been shown to have immunomodulatory, anti-inflammatory, and antioxidant properties (Source, Source) In particular, melatonin may scavenge free radicals and upregulate antioxidant pathways as well as protect the lungs from injury due to its ability to prevent CD4+ T cells from apoptosis (Source).
+Studies are primarily experimental animal and in vitro, however research suggests potential for human viral-induced conditions.

 - Follow guidelines from the medical community - Practice good sanitation like frequent and thorough hand-washing and take social distancing seriously as long as it is recommended.
 The CDC now recommends the use of cloth face coverings in public.
 (Source)